Department of Family Services - Employment and Training

 12000 Government Center Parkway, Fairfax, VA 22035

-Meet with employers hiring for positions in IT, Project Management, and Program Analysis, attend workshops to support your job search, and hear about programs specifically designed to support affected federal employees and government contractors.
-Registration opening soon.
+Meet hiring employers who value the experience and expertise of federal government employees and contractors!
+Attend workshops to support your job search and learn about programs specifically designed to support affected federal employees and government contractors.
+Register here.

 Check out a full list of events provided by Fairfax County Employment Services.